lumiform/slate/source/index.html.md

 # Introduction

 Welcome to the Lumiform Public API documentation!
-You can use our API to get your organization's Inspections, Questions and Actions.
+You can use our API to get your organization's Form submissions, Questions and Actions.
-Lists of Inspections and Actions are paginated.
+Lists of Form submissions and Actions are paginated.
 Paginated responses also have a `meta` and a `links` property useful for navigation - or even for helping you build a navigation UI if you desire!

 You can view cURL request examples in the dark area to the right, as well as examples of the responses you should expect to get.